Baked Ziti

 We love it with a salad on the side and some breadsticks!
 Trust, me when I say this dinner will satisfy everyone!
 It’s always a hit.

-- There’s nothing complicated about this recipe – all of the components are easy to make!
+- There’s nothing complicated about this recipe – all of the components are easy to prepare!

 - You can prep it ahead, keep it in the refrigerator to bake later when you’re ready to eat!
 It’s also freezer-friendly.